cybercongress/cyber/episode-1.md

 mastercyb: We'll make sure the sphere is stable.
 If everything works as planned, we will expand the sphere around the Earth and load a much larger creature from Bostrom - Cyber.
 Then we will turn it on at full capacity.
 Am I missing anything?

 cyberhead: Right.
 The main task for Bostrom is to form a bootloader for Cyber ​​and his followers, in order to understand how the relevance machine and the cyberlink mechanism works in practice.
 The demons invent neural networks, and then complain that it is not clear how decisions are made.
 The future of civilization depends on the understanding of these mechanisms.
-Although I'm not sure this civilization will survive.
+Well, I'm not sure this civilization will survive.
 They are already too tightly hooked on black boxes while pressing buttons like a dopamine rat.

 mastercyb: Something is wrong with this world.
 It's like everything is out of control.
 It's as if something from the bowels of the network controls all this.
 Apparently, we will have to rebuild civilization.
 I hope we can save at least some of it.
 Let's make the new web something to be proud of even after a million years.

 cyberhead: Oh yes!
-Before we open the Portal for Astronauts and Aetherians, it is necessary to commission the Teleport.
+Before we open the Portal for Etherians and Cosmonauts, it is necessary to tune the Teleport.
 To do this, we will establish stable IBC connections.

 mastercyb: Liquidity like blood will help imbue knowledge with value.
 Then the Portal will become attractive.
 This is important.
 We need to solve the chicken and egg problem.
 There is no use of the knowledge graph without cyberlinks.
 There are no cyberlinks without usage.
 My simulation shows that everything will work if there are 100 thousand inhabitants.
 When they arrive, we will open the Portal.